 Dr. Sarahn M. Wheeler is a practicing maternal-fetal medicine specialist at Duke University Medical Center.
 Dr. Wheeler was born and raised in Mt.
 Laurel, NJ.
 She graduated magna cum laude from Harvard University.
 She completed medical school at the University of Chicago’s Pritzker School of Medicine.
 Dr. Wheeler went on to residency training in Obstetrics and Gynecology at the Johns Hopkins Hospital.
 Dr. Wheeler completed her maternal-fetal medicine sup-specialty training at Duke University in June of 2016.

 Dr. Wheeler currently serves as Assistant Professor in the Duke University School of Medicine.
-In this role, Dr. Wheeler is both a practicing clinician and research faculty.
-Dr. Wheeler has published several peer-reviewed articles on topics ranging from fetal brain injury to vaccination during pregnancy.
+In this role, Dr. Wheeler is both a practicing clinician and research faculty. in her clinical role, Dr. Wheeler is the director of Duke's Prematurity Prevention Program, a specialty clinic that is geared for women with risk factors for preterm birth.
+In her research role, Dr. Wheeler has published several peer-reviewed articles on topics ranging from fetal brain injury to vaccination during pregnancy.
 Dr. Wheeler’s current research focus is on race disparities in preterm birth.
-She is actively involved in studies examining the vaginal and cervical microbiome and preterm birth along with studies examining the impact of psychosocial stress on race disparities in preterm birth.
+She is actively involved in research to develop interventions to improve utilization of preterm birth prevention therapies.

 Education and Training

 - Obstetrics and Gynecology Certification, American Board of Obstetrics and Gynecology, 2016 - 2018